aragon/aragon-wiki/docs/jobs/openings/frontend.md

 ### Requirements

-- Expert understanding on: Modern JavaScript (ES6+) and Web APIs, CSS, React (Web and Native), resource optimization, development tools.
+- Expert understanding of: Modern JavaScript (ES6+) and Web APIs, CSS, React (Web and Native), resource optimization, development tools.
 - Experience working with Web3 technologies.
-- Proven ability to ship quality, well crafted code within tight deadlines.
+- Proven ability to ship quality, well-crafted code within tight deadlines.
 - Being passionate about open source and decentralization.
 - Being an autonomous individual with a proactive attitude and a love for time self-management.
 We work focus-driven, not hours-driven.